 Professor Brakman Reiser is a member of the American Law Institute and was an Associate Reporter for its project on the Principles of the Law of Nonprofit Organizations.
 She is also a member of the American Association of Law Schools, a member of the executive committee of its Section on Business Associations and past-Chair of the Section on Nonprofit and Philanthropy Law.
 She is a graduate of the University of Pennsylvania and Harvard Law School.

 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
+He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
+He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.

 Mr. Samuels received an A.B. degree (cum laude) from Harvard College in 1974, a J.D. degree from Harvard Law School in 1978, and an LL.M. from NYU School of Law in 1985.
 Mr. Samuels was Deputy Chief of the New York AG’s Charities Bureau from 1987 to 1995.
 He was previously a partner at Perlman & Perlman and at Butler, Fitzgerald & Potter.
 Mr. Samuels is admitted to practice in the state and federal courts in New York.